– Boko Haram’s latest attack has stirred a new debate on President Buhari’s war against insurgency

 After what some would have termed as a short break from terror, the insurgents based in the north east of Nigeria, resumed their pillaging of villages within the region.
 Over the weekend, the jihadist group- Boko Haram, attacked a Dalori village in Borno state.

-The last that was heard of the Islamist-group was , the state capital.
+The last that was heard of the Islamist-group was the beheading of a 23-year-old displaced person in Maiduguri, the state capital.
 One would easily have thought that the long silence and the reduction in the sect’s activities was a clear indications that the sect had at last been ousted, or rendered incapable to carryout any attack of very high casualty figures.

 However, on Saturday, January 30, the sect attacked again, besieging two villages in Maiduguri.

-The characterized by explosions and guffaw.
+The Nigerian troops reportedly engaged the terrorists in a very tough battlecharacterized by explosions and guffaw.
 Dalori and Walonri villages served as the battle field where initial reports suggested that about 86 people.

-The attack on Saturday came just few hours after reports had suggested that a teen about 12 years old, launched a suicide attack, in Adamawa state.
+The attack on Saturday came just few hours after reports had suggested that a teen about 12 years old, launched a suicide attack, killing 20 people at Gombi in Adamawa state.

 Claims and counter-claims